-Since taking office in March 2017, Interior Secretary Ryan Zinke has emerged as one of the most ethically dubious members of President Trump’s Cabinet.
+After taking office in March 2017, Interior Secretary Ryan Zinke emerged as one of the most ethically dubious members of President Trump’s Cabinet.

-CREW found that Zinke has racked up 17 federal investigations into his behavior since becoming Secretary.
+CREW found that Zinke racked up 18 federal investigations into his behavior in under two years as Secretary.
 While a few of these investigations have cleared Zinke of wrongdoing, many remain ongoing, and — perhaps most concerning — several were closed or were inconclusive due to a lack of cooperation with the probe or the Interior Department’s failure to keep proper records.

-Here’s a guide to the investigations into Ryan Zinke’s scandals ranging from the uniquely bizarre to the second coming of Scott Pruitt.
+Here’s a guide to the investigations into Ryan Zinke’s scandals.

 Despite the various scandals he has already faced, Zinke continues to engage in ethically questionable behavior.
 Most recently, he triggered a fifth Hatch Act investigation by the Office of Special Counsel (OSC) by tweeting a photo on his government account that included President Trump’s political slogan.
 (The Office of Special Counsel is unrelated to Special Counsel Robert Mueller at the Department of Justice).
-Zinke is currently the subject of six open investigations by federal agencies and Congress.
+Zinke is currently the subject of seven open investigations by federal agencies.